mixer/developer-docs/pages/01.guides/03.core/04.RateLimits/doc.md

 When you exceed a rate limit you will see a `429 Too Many Requests`.

-If you are regularly exceeding our rate limits first ensure that you're calling pattern is optimized.
+If you are regularly exceeding our rate limits, first ensure that your calling pattern is optimized.
 Here are some things to try:
 - Adjust the interval at which you make requests.
-- Instead of polling try using [Constellation for live updates](/guides/core/introduction#live-updates-via-constellation)
+- Instead of polling, try using [Constellation for live updates](/guides/core/introduction#live-updates-via-constellation)

 ## Rate Limit Exceptions

-If you're use case is unique or you'd like to discuss getting a rate limit exception please reach out to our [Developer Inquiry Address](mailto:mixerdevinfo@microsoft.com).
+If your use case is unique or you'd like to discuss getting a rate limit exception, please reach out to our [Developer Inquiry Address](mailto:mixerdevinfo@microsoft.com).
 Fair warning though, we rarely grant these at this time.